ocaml/ocaml.org/data/planet/ocsigen/ocsigen-client-server-widgets.md

 <p>The name of the project must match the name given to the functor <code class="language-plaintext highlighter-rouge">Eliom_registration.App</code>.</p>

 <p>After you adapt the file <code class="language-plaintext highlighter-rouge">ex.eliom</code>, you can compile by calling make, and run the server by calling <code class="language-plaintext highlighter-rouge">make test.byte</code>.
-Download the <a href="http://ocsigen.org/tuto/files/tutorial/tutowidgets/ex.css">CSS file</a> and place it in directory <code class="language-plaintext highlighter-rouge">static/css</code>.
+Download the <a href="http://ocsigen.org/tuto/files/tutorial/tutowidgets/ex.css - [404 Not Found]">CSS file</a> and place it in directory <code class="language-plaintext highlighter-rouge">static/css</code>.
 Then open a browser window and go to URL <code class="language-plaintext highlighter-rouge">http://localhost:8080</code>.</p>

 <p>Screenshot:</p>